Smoothieware/Smoothie-video-tutorials/013-power-supplies-power-and-current/synopsis.md

 ## This video will teach the following things :

 * What is voltage, what is current, what is power
+* (TODO) What are AC and DC power.
+Mains power can kill you, DC power can hurt you.
+Ask an adult for help
+* (TODO) How to provide mains power to your PSU
 * How do you do the math to figure one out by having the other two
 * What are power inputs and outputs
 * How to determine power requirements